cyberplant/filehasher/filehasher_v2/README.md

 - **Symlink Support**: Handle symbolic links gracefully as commented entries
 - **Signal Handling**: Graceful CTRL-C interruption with process cleanup
 - **Robust Error Handling**: Continue processing even when individual files fail
-- **File Overwrite Protection**: Ask before overwriting existing hash files
+- **Update Mode by Default**: Append to existing hash files by default; use --new flag to create from scratch

 ## Installation